JaeHoanKim/GitPractice/readme.md

-Jaehoan Kim wants github to work properly
+Jaehoan Kim wants github to work properly, for real